jamied157/AMP/README.md

 > Estimation of Low-Rank Matrices via Approximate Message Passing - https://arxiv.org/abs/1711.01682

 This example can be found in section 2.4 of the paper, it is instructive to make use of the function pm_plt_lambda and trying to use this to reconstruct the graphs in the paper before looking through the rest of the code.

+A presentation for this project can be found in the Dougherty, Jamie pdf file